Secure your Kubernetes clusters with RBAC, Secrets management, Pod Security Standards, service accounts, and security best practices.

 Securely manage secrets with HashiCorp Vault in Kubernetes.
 Learn to inject secrets into pods using the Vault Agent Injector and CSI Provider.

-Configure OpenID Connect (OIDC) authentication to integrate Kubernetes with identity providers like Keycloak, Okta, Azure AD, and Google for secure user access
+Configure OpenID Connect (OIDC) authentication to integrate Kubernetes with identity providers like Keycloak, Okta, Azure AD, and Google for secure user.

 Set up secure API server access with authentication and authorization.
 Configure RBAC, API groups, and audit logging for cluster security.